 In her Research Fellow post at the University of Plymouth, UK, Louise was involved in the conceptualization, development and evaluation of COA instruments in neurological disorders.
 She has experience in patient-reported outcome (PRO) instrument development, evaluation and interpretation using both traditional and Rasch Measurement Theory (RMT) psychometric methods.
 She has led patient interviews (concept elicitation and cognitive debriefing interviews), patient and caregiver focus groups, and has experience in qualitative coding and analysis.
 Louise has presented her work at local, national, and international conferences and has published several peer-reviewed publications related to COA evaluation.

-Louise has led patient interviews (concept elicitation and cognitive debriefing interviews), patient and care-giver focus groups, and has experience in qualitative coding and analysis.
-At Modus Outcomes, she is involved with COA development, validation and troubleshooting across a range of clinical disciplines, applying mixed qualitative and quantitative methodology, as well as the conduct of literature reviews.
+Louise joined Modus Outcomes in March 2019 and is involved with COA development, validation and troubleshooting across a range of clinical disciplines, applying mixed qualitative and quantitative methodology.